 2) Support universal access to family planning and reproductive health care, and education for women and girls.

 When women are empowered and have educational and economic opportunity, they overwhelmingly choose to have smaller families.
 Around the world, 222 million women want access to modern contraception and can’t get it.
-Even in the United States, 50 percent of pregnancies are unplanned, while access to contraception and reproductive healthcare has faced an unprecedented wave of attacks in recent years.
+Even in the United States, nearly half of pregnancies are unplanned, while access to contraception and reproductive healthcare has faced an unprecedented wave of attacks in recent years.
 By supporting policies and representatives that protect women’s rights, increase access to family planning and reproductive health services, increase funding for family planning programs and advance educational opportunities, you can help turn the tide for a more just, sustainable world.

 3) Practice safe sex.